namelesscorp/tvault-core/lib/README.md

 The PBKDF2 implementation is designed to be computationally intensive (by using a high iteration count) to resist brute-force attacks.
 This intentional design choice means key derivation operations will take a noticeable amount of time, which is a security feature rather than a performance issue.

+### Error Handling (error.go, error_format.go)

+- Unified mechanism for handling and formatting errors
+- Structured error output with categories, codes, and detailed messages
+- Support for various output formats (plaintext, JSON)

+### I/O Systems (reader.go, writer.go)

+- Various types of readers and writers (files, standard input/output)
+- Support for different data formats (plaintext, JSON)
+- Simple abstraction for working with files and streams

+### Helper Functions (helpers.go)

+- Set of common utilities and auxiliary functions
+- Common methods for working with data and structures

+### Options and Configuration (options.go)

+- Customizable parameters for the package's core components
+- Flexible options for adapting functionality to specific tasks